msdeep14/DeepDataBase/README.md

  For searching a record in file for particular table, B+ tree indexed search is implemented.B+ indexed search is based on primary key

 ##### 2. Brute Force Search
-For searching records other than primary key from table, brute force search algorithm is implemented.
+For searching records without providing primary key from table, brute force search algorithm is implemented.

  Advantages of B+ Tree Indexing [here](https://www.tutorialcup.com/dbms/b-plus-tree.htm)